svioletg/viMusBot/README.md

 1. Go to https://discord.com/developers/applications and log in.
 2. Click the blue "New Application" button in the top right.
 Enter any name you want, and create the app.
 You should then be taken to a new dashboard for it.
 3. From the left side menu, go to the "Bot" tab, and then select "Add Bot" on the right.
 Set its username to whatever you want it to display as, and select an icon if you wish.
 This is not required, and if no icon is selected, it will simply display as a default Discord icon.
-4. Click "Reset Token", and then when you see a token appear, click "Copy".
-Open up `token.txt` and paste this string into it, and save the file.
+4. Click "Reset Token", and then when you see a token appear, click "Copy". **If you're using the setup wizard, skip to step 5 here.** Open up `token.txt` and paste this string into it, and save the file.
 Unless you reset your token again, you will not need to change this in the future.
     - Note: Whether to leave the "Public Bot" toggle on or off is up to you.
 If it's off, only you will ever be able to invite it to servers.
 Otherwise, anyone with an invite link may do so.
 5. Scroll down to **Privileged Gateway Intents**, and turn *on* the **Server Members Intent** and **Message Content Intent** switches, seen below.
 ![intent switches](https://cdn.discordapp.com/attachments/327195739346173962/1058205536769806376/image.png)